chdb/DhammaMap1/README.md

 		* she has to close, then delete, then reopen the app
 		* she has to pay a (smallish because its paid by the true first-timers) time penalty
 		* she cannot efectively exploit this in a botnet attack because global token issuing is limited

+* ##### Validation
+Implement multiple input validation feedback.
+Currently if there are multiple input fields, user gets feedback only on the first firld to fail. and she has to go through multiple subnissions to iron them all out.
+We want an error message with each failed field.
+So one of these -
+1 instead of throwing an exception in the loop, we need the loop to populate eg a dict : 'fieldName' -> 'errorMessage' and then raise the exception after the loop ends
+2 have a separate ajax call  and validation for each input.
+Need to fire the call on ngBlur for input losing focus

+* ##### features
+* provide gs host support for uploading email lists
+* provide gs host support for managing One Day Course bookings
+* provide gs host support for email - canned responses

 	----
 	* Lock.\_keystr needs to adapted
 		* remove hdr.
 We should not separate out locks by handler